-Tehan contends, however, some debt-laden consumers get a psychological boost by paying off the smaller balances first.
-"Paying off your highest rate card first makes sense because it saves you the most money, but if you have several smaller cards it can be easier psychologically to get those out of the way first.
-That way you can see some immediate progress, which gives you a little boost," says Tehan.
+Tehan contends, however, that some debt-laden consumers get a psychological boost by paying off the smaller balances first.
+"Paying off your highest rate card first makes sense because it saves you the most money, but if you have several smaller cards, it can be easier psychologically to get those out of the way first," says Tehan.

 The secret to paying off debt is to determine how much you can afford to send each month and make those payments consistently.